InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

    * of Features the Vendor may utilize when performing some declared Purposes
    * processing.
    *
-   * "specialfeatures": array of positive integers, OPTIONAL.
+   * "specialFeatures": array of positive integers, OPTIONAL.
 Array may be
    * empty.
 List of Special Features the Vendor may utilize when performing
    * some declared Purposes processing.
    *